-FICO and Fair Isaac are trademarks or registered trademarks of Fair Isaac Corporation in the United States and may be trademarks or registered trademarks of Fair Isaac Corporation in other countries.
+FICO is a registered trademark of Fair Isaac Corporation in the United States and may be a registered trademark of Fair Isaac Corporation in other countries.
 Other product and company names herein may be trademarks of their respective owners.

 FICO® Xpress Mosel Deliverable Version: A